thedevd/techBlog/springboot/restful-web-services/06-filtering-beanproperty/README.md

 	}
   }
   ```
-  So you can see we have two restAPI calls here which are exposing only the required properties which are mentioned in **SimpleBeanPropertyFilter.filterOutAllExcept() methods**.
-Calling these API will produced different-different response based on how the filtering is done within. (**Note that these APIs have return type as MappingJacksonValue**)
+  So you can see we have two restAPI calls here which are exposing only the specified properties means calling these API will produced different-different response based on how the filtering is defined by **SimpleBeanPropertyFilter.filterOutAllExcept() methods**. (**Note that these APIs have return type as MappingJacksonValue**)

     * http://localhost:8080/filtering/dynamic/property1and2
     ```